 - If you are 16 years old or younger, you must wear a helmet that meets U.S. Consumer Product Safety Commission requirements on any bike, anywhere, at all times.
 The helmet must fit your head and the chin strap must be fastened.

-- You must have your headlight and taillight on if you are riding anytime from 1/2 hour after sunset until 1/2 hour before sunrise.
+- You must use a white headlight and red taillight or rear reflector if you are riding anytime from 1/2 hour after sunset until 1/2 hour before sunrise.

-- You must wear reflectors on both ankles if there are no reflectors on your pedals.
+- At night, you must wear ankle reflectors if there are no reflectors on your pedals.

 - You must notify the police of any accident involving personal injury or property damage over $100.

 Your responsibilities: you MAY NOT do these things

 - You may not carry a passenger anywhere on your bike except on a regular seat permanently attached to the bike, or to a trailer towed by the bike.